Remote, On-Site, or Hybrid Work – A Guide and Insights For Your Team

 Buttonless Bluetooth Phones and Softphone

-Zoom Phone makes it easy to pair desk phones to specific users in flexible work environments and new Bluetooth-enabled, buttonless models allow for easy cleaning and minimal hands-on usage.
+Zoom Phone makes it easy to pair office desk phones to specific users in flexible work environments and new Bluetooth-enabled, buttonless models allow for easy cleaning and minimal hands-on usage.

 Zoom Rooms Smart Gallery